Damping of dynamical friction force in self-interacting ultralight dark matter and Fornax timing problem: Introduction

-It was argued a long time ago that the dynamical friction can strongly affect the orbits of globular clusters \cite{Tremaine:1975}.
-One of the most studied cases is the Fornax dwarf spheroidal, which is a satellite of the Milky Way and contains six globular clusters (GC) \cite{Pace}.
-The orbital decay timescale for these globular clusters to sink toward the galactic nucleus due to dynamical friction is $\sim 1$ Gyr in the cold dark matter (CDM) model \cite{Tremaine:1976}, which is much less than the Hubble time.
 It is worth mentioning also that this Fornax timing problem \cite{Oh} was revisited in \cite{Meadows} via N-body simulations, where it was concluded that dismissing the presence of a cusp in Fornax based on the spatial distribution of its GC population is unwarranted.
 Globular clusters were studied too in other dwarf galaxies.
-For example, recent study in \cite{Bar:2022} showed that the observed distribution of globular clusters in ultra-diffusive NGC5846-UDG1 harbouring around 59 globular clusters is indicative of their mass segregation induced by dynamical friction.
+For example, recent study in \cite{Bar:2022liw} showed that the observed distribution of globular clusters in ultra-diffusive NGC5846-UDG1, harbouring around 59 globular clusters is indicative of their mass segregation induced by dynamical friction.

 One possible resolution to the Fornax globular cluster problem is the proposition that the dark matter halo in Fornax is cored \cite{Oh,Hernandez,Cole,Goerdt} with the core size of $r_c \geq 0.5$ kpc \cite{10.1093/mnras/stz573}.
 Then the Fornax timing problem is resolved due to ‘dynamical buoyancy’ created by the core.
-Dark matter distribution in massive and dwarf galaxies is naturally cored in models of dark matter composed of ultralight bosons with typical value of mass $10^{-22}\,\mbox{eV}$, where core is formed by the Bose-Einstein condensate (BEC) of ultralight bosons (for a review, see \cite{Ferreira:2020fam}).
-Models of ultralight dark matter (ULDM) have quite interesting phenomenology and are actively studied in the literature because while they could reproduce the large-scale structure of the Universe successfully explained in cold dark matter models, ULDM models are free of some problems which CDM models encounter at galactic scale.
-In addition, the ULDM self-interaction could also critically impact the dynamics and distribution of globular clusters in ultra-diffuse galaxies, leading to their segregation by mass \cite{Bar}.
+Dark matter distribution in massive and dwarf galaxies is naturally cored in models of dark matter composed of ultralight bosons with typical value of mass $10^{-22}\,\mbox{eV}$, where core is formed by the Bose-Einstein condensate (BEC) of ultralight bosons (for a review, see \cite{Ferreira:2020fam,Chavanis:2025qcg}).

+{In ultralight dark matter (ULDM) models governed by the Gross–Pitaevskii (GP) equation, the central region of the halo develops a solitonic core with an approximately constant-density profile rather than a cusp as in the CDM model.
+Such cores substantially modify the efficiency of dynamical friction.
+In particular, the flattening of the density profile reduces the gravitational wake responsible for orbital decay. } ULDM models have quite interesting phenomenology and are actively studied in the literature because while they could reproduce the large-scale structure of the Universe successfully explained in cold dark matter models, ULDM models are free of some problems which CDM models encounter at galactic scale.
+In addition, the ULDM self-interaction could also critically impact the dynamics and distribution of globular clusters in ultra-diffuse galaxies, leading to their segregation by mass \cite{Bar:2022liw}.